KINGS AND PAWNS

 She paused.
 Everyone froze.
 It had been right before Jane's wedding and the King's near death.
 She had been unable to inform the rest of the family as Francis had asked.
 She wondered if her sister knew of what had befallen her.
-The Duke of Sussex was still at court, surely he would have written to her.
+The Earl of Sussex was still at court, surely he would have written to her.

 "Ah yes," Sir Fitzwilliam intercepted "Before the Lady Jane's wedding.
 I heard that was quite the event.
 How are the seasonal celebrations at the palace dear sister?"

 Madge was grateful for the diversion.
 She easily entertained the table with her tales of the feasts and masques.
 Her sister's watched her, amazed that their sheltered little Madge had bloomed into such a sophisticated little court flower.
-They had thought that Francis landing an honest to goodness Duke was a step up for their family.
+They had thought that Francis landing an honest to goodness Earl was a step up for their family.
 Now, now their hopes really did rest on Madge's shoulder.
 Lands, titles, dowries, endowments, royal licenses.
 The family of a Queen consort was in line for many perks.
 But there was no talk of marriage to the King, Margaret had gone through enough and Henry had warned most of them that she was in no mood to discuss it.
 Madge didn't know that, but she was especially grateful not to have to hear about it on that night.

 Then, as desert came, they all began trading stories of their own past holidays.
 Soon, it seemed, the night had whittled away to nothing as the clock struck ten.
 Still Henry had not come.
 Margaret felt sadness fill her when she realized he would not be coming this night.
 She had so hoped to see him, to set things right.

 "Smile dearest.
 He will come to fetch you in the morning; Anne has your room made up right next to mine.
 Come, you must be tired."